-Specifies the URL of the file to be used as the startup configuration file.
+Config1 Specifies to use Config1 as the startup configuration file.
+Config2 Specifies to use Config2 as the startup configuration file.

-By default, the config.cfg file is used.
+By default, Config1 is used.

 The command is used to specify the startup configuration file.
-The default startup configuration file is config.cfg.
 If there is no valid configuration file, the device will be configured to the default state.

-This example shows how to configure the file 'switch-config.cfg' as the startup configuration file.
+This example shows how to configure the file "Config2" as the startup configuration file.